Team5924/training-resources/cots.md

 andymark, vexpro, and wcp all sell different drivetrain gearboxes. these gearboxes vary in areas such as amount of motors, single/double speed, shifting type (dog or ball), and reduction.

+### thunderhex

+thunderhex is rounded hex stock made and sold by vexpro. thunderhex is compatible with 1/2" hex and thunderhex bearings.

+the president of vex explains the thunderhex bearing [here](https://www.chiefdelphi.com/forums/showthread.php?t=131631).

 ## external resources
 * [vexpro examples](https://www.vexrobotics.com/vexpro/examples-guides)